 <host name="Slave Name" xmlns="urn:jboss:domain:5.0">

-Once a distributable app has been deployed, JGroups will start registering information in the shared database.
-Using the MySQL client we can log back int the database and list the tables in out
+After a distributable app has been deployed, JGroups will start registering information in the shared database.
+Using the MySQL client, we can log back int the database and list the tables in our

 jgroups schema with the